piroman99/wp-install/README.md

 You need VPS with Ubuntu 18.04

-Yoo need login as root acces to VPS
+Yoo need login as root  to this VPS

+type:

 wget -O https://raw.githubusercontent.com/piroman99/wp-install/master/app_release.sh

 bash app_release.sh --domain=youdomain.com --wp-password=youwpadminpass --local=en_US

+after install, please reboot and then open you domain.
+Now you can login to wordpress with login admin and pass - youwpadminpass

 Please, do not use default password, change it
 ----